 Courtesy Eat Offbeat

-According to the United Nations Refugee Agency facts, 12 million Syrians have been forcibly displaced at the end of 2016.
-That’s more than half of u .
-S .’s populace.
-In New York City, Diaa continues to prepare dinner Syrian food via a catering corporation referred to as Eat Offbeat, which employs refugees resettled in the city as cooks.
+According to the United Nations Refugee Agency, 12 million Syrians were forcibly displaced by the end of 2016.
+That’s more than half of u.
+S’s populace.
+In New York City, Diaa continues to prepare Syrian food via a catering corporation referred to as Eat Offbeat, which employs refugees resettled in the city as cooks.
 Manal Kahi, co-founder and CEO of Eat Offbeat, mentions that her organization began with a craving for hummus.
-After coming to New York City from Lebanon in 2013 to attend graduate college at Columbia University, Kahi quickly realized she didn’t like the hummus on American supermarket cabinets.
+After coming to New York City from Lebanon in 2013 to attend graduate school at Columbia University, Kahi quickly realized she didn’t like the hummus on American supermarket shelves.
 So Kahi made her very own hummus, primarily based on her grandmother’s recipe.
 Her brother, Wissam Kahi, recommended she promote it.
-This changed in the midst of the Syrian refugee disaster of their domestic usa of Lebanon.
+This changed amid the Syrian refugee disaster in their domestic country of Lebanon.